Did you know that 81 of the top 100 Public Companies are using blockchain technology?

-Luxury automaker BMW wants to be at the forefront of technology and uses blockchain technology to track materials, components, and parts in multi-stage international chains.
+Luxury automaker BMW uses the distributed ledger technology to track materials, components, and parts in multi-stage international chains.
 This is done to ensure the traceability of ingredients and raw materials.

 Multi-stage supply chains are a common feature of modern global trade.
 They require a high degree of collaboration and the presence of intermediaries.
 The blockchain technology application could help facilitate more efficient exchanges of information between parties.

 In order to be a more sustainable company, Walmart has been using IBM’s supply chain technology – Hyperledger Fabric platform.
-In addition, they plan on tracking their groceries from farmers all the way through distribution channels in an effort for customers to have peace of mind about where exactly these products come from before buying them!
+Walmart plan on tracking their groceries from farmers all the way through distribution channels in an effort for customers to have peace of mind about where exactly these products come from before buying them!

 In a joint effort, Google and Chainlink are working on ways to streamline how blockchain data is processed.
 The partnership could make it easier for businesses that use blockchain for their applications to incorporate data from outside sources into the blockchain.

 BigQuery, an enterprise data warehouse, will allow users to submit queries, which Chainlink will then use to fulfill and return data.
-Blockchain could use this to create smart contracts and manage data related to payments and settlements.
+The distributed ledger technology could use this to create smart contracts and manage data related to payments and settlements.
 It could also help them process data from blockchain-based applications and make transactions more private.